tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 { "timeSpan": null }
 ```

-A **Property reference expression** is used to access values of non-built-in properties of an event.
+### Property reference expressions

-Result type of a property reference expression is the primitive type of the property.
+A **Property reference expression** is used to access the values of *non-built-in properties* of an event. *Non-built-in properties* include any customized property beyond the default ones automatically contained in an event schema.

+The result type of a property reference expression is the primitive type of the property.
 Properties in the event schema are uniquely identified by name and type and the reference expression requires both to be specified.

 JSON examples: